-This passage admonishes us to diversify our investments.?
-Solomon provides a lot of instruction regarding wealth in the entirety of Ecclesiastes.?
-He tells us not to overwork to obtain wealth.?
-At the same time, he admonishes us that laziness will bring poverty.?
-We need to have a healthy disposition regarding wealth.?
-We should not obsess with trying to obtain it nor do nothing.?
-We should enjoy our lives and appreciate the things that are hard work provides for us.?
-Solomon concludes by saying?
+This passage admonishes us to diversify our investments.
+Solomon provides a lot of instruction regarding wealth in the entirety of Ecclesiastes.
+He tells us not to overwork to obtain wealth.
+At the same time, he admonishes us that laziness will bring poverty.
+We need to have a healthy disposition regarding wealth.
+We should not obsess with trying to obtain it nor do nothing.
+We should enjoy our lives and appreciate the things that our hard work provides for us.
+Solomon concludes by saying…

 We can be wealthy, but God has not promised us to be wealthy.

-I am confident that you, the reader, have heard that we should tithe to our local church so that God would pour out a blessing on us that is so huge that we would not be able to contain it.?
-Many ministers have taught that the way to succeed or to become prosperous is to give to the local church or the minister of God.?
-Does the Bible teach this?
+I am confident that you, the reader, has heard that we should tithe to our local church so that God would pour out a blessing on us that is so huge that we would not be able to contain it.
+Many ministers have taught that the way to succeed or to become prosperous is to give to the local church or the minister of God.
+Does the bible teach this?

-Giving is not a way to get wealth, but rather what wealthy people do.?
-Jesus admonishes us not to hoard our wealth (See Jesus? parable at Luke 12:16-21).?
-In the parable, the rich man had an abundant crop.?
-He decided to keep it all for himself and therefore invested in larger barns to store his crops.?
-However, he died long before he could enjoy what his land produced.?
-That man was called a fool.?
-Jesus said, ?This is how it will be with whoever stores up things for themselves but is not rich towards God.?
+Giving is not a way to get wealth, but rather what wealthy people do.
+Jesus admonishes us not to horde our wealth (See Jesus’ parable at Luke 12:16-21).
+In the parable the rich man had an abundant crop.
+He decided to keep it all for himself and therefore invested in larger barns to store his crops.
+However, he died long before he could enjoy what his land produced.
+That man was called a fool.
+Jesus said, “This is how it will be with whoever stores up things for themselves but is not rich towards God.”